International business transfers: Timing your transfer

 Bill is an Australian business owner who wants to buy US$20,000 worth of equipment from a company based in the United States.
 As the equipment is not needed urgently, Bill decides to bide his time and wait for the most attractive AUD/USD exchange rate to become available.
 The chart below shows the performance of the AUD/USD rate in the year leading up to 16 May, 2017. *Screenshot taken from xe.com, 16 May 2017 As you can see, the best time for Bill to send his transfer was in November 2016, when the exchange rate was AUD$1 = US$0.775.
 Other reasonable times to send were in October 2016 and March 2017, when AUD$1 = US$0.772.
 This is a far cry from the exchange rate in December 2016 when the value of AUD$1 dropped to US$0.716.
 The table below shows the amount of money Bill could have saved by sending the money when the AUD/USD exchange rate was at its highest as opposed to sending the transfer when the rate was at its lowest.
 By sending the money in November when the exchange rate peaked, Bill could have saved a massive AUD$2,126.51 and still have sent the same amount of US dollars to buy the equipment.
+SPONSORED: From lockdowns to currency fluctuations, there are lots of factors to consider when sending money to friends or family.
 Retail outlets are shuttering but online transfer volumes rise.
 Coronavirus uncertainty reigns in the markets, overshadowing small gains.
 Australia's main exports are hit hard by coronavirus, while demand for the perceived safety of the greenback may continue growing.
 AUD may be on the cusp of a new historic low as the Reserve Bank lays out its plans.
 Foreign exchange specialist Chris Broadfoot gives us the lowdown on how Australians could be affected by Brexit.
-Can you end up with more money than you started with after a money transfer?

 Bill transfers money to the United States